kube-logging/kube-logging.github.io/content/docs/configuration/crds/v1beta1/fluentd_types.md

 ### annotations (map[string]string, optional) {#fluentddrainconfig-annotations}

-Container image to use for the drain watch sidecar
+Annotations to use for the drain watch sidecar

 Default: -

 ### labels (map[string]string, optional) {#fluentddrainconfig-labels}

 Labels to use for the drain watch sidecar on top of labels added by the operator by default.
 Default values can be overwritten.

+Default: -

 ### deleteVolume (bool, optional) {#fluentddrainconfig-deletevolume}